Blog Post

 Finances have a ripple effect on every aspect of your life.
 According to the National Library of Medicine, there is a direct link between financial worries and psychological distress.
 Finances are the number one cause of stress in the US today, and people with high financial stress report having more health problems.
 Being financially literate will help people manage daily stressors to lead to a healthier life.
 By teaching financial literacy in K12 schools, students will also have improved mental health.

-Financial literacy should be taught in schools because it helps students be prepared for the future and prepares them for success.
+These are some of the many benefits of financial literacy and the positive impact of financial literacy on children.
+Financial education should be taught in schools because it helps students be prepared for the future and prepares them for success.
 When kids are taught the basics of budgeting, saving, debt management, etc., they can avoid lifelong money problems.
 Your Money Line can help because we can provide your employees with the tools and resources they need to be financially healthy, so they can put their best foot forward when teaching their students to be financially literate.